 - Learn about the Canadian Clinical Research Participation Survey: https://healthresearchbc.ca/clinical-trials-bc/continuing-education-and-training/enhancing-the-clinical-research-experience

 - REACH BC bridges the gap between the province-wide patient and research communities, this online platform connects British Columbians with opportunities to participate in research and provides support for researchers in recruiting participants.
 Learn more about Reach BC Advisory Committee.

 Clinical Trials BC hosts a virtual monthly meeting for health authority-based clinical trial site managers in BC.
 This virtual meeting helps to create a space for open dialogue, sharing and learning.
 Recurring topics include contracts, job descriptions, staff recruitment and training.
 To join, please contact Alison Orth.

 Communities of practice

-Clinical Trials BC has formed communities of practice (e-COPS) to continue learnings, dialogue and exploration.
+Clinical Trials BC has created informal communities of practice (COPs) for participants to continue learnings, dialogue and exploration:

-We welcome anyone to join these informal groups to explore and learn from shared real-world practices, publications or guest speakers.
-To sign up, contact email@example.com.
+We welcome everyone to join these informal groups to explore and learn from shared real-world practices, publications or guest speakers.
+To sign up, contact firstname.lastname@example.org.